lukeWaninger/RiverRunner/doc/DesignSpecification.md

     * zip: <em>varchar(10)</em> - zip code

 #### River Metric Data
 For all rivers in Washington, we would like to have time series data for streamflow and a wide variety of other metrics to use as predictors for streamflow.
-We first retrieve a list of all USGS stream sites (stations) in the state of Washington and formulate a list of all metrics (that are provided by USGS) we would like to include in our model as predictors.
+We first retrieve a list of all <a href='https://waterdata.usgs.gov/wa/nwis/uv'>USGS stream sites</a> (stations) in the state of Washington and formulate a list of all metrics (that are <a href='https://help.waterdata.usgs.gov/parameter_cd?group_cd=%'>provided by USGS</a>) we would like to include in our model as predictors.
 Using these lists and python's `requests` module, the retrieval process is outlined below:

 * Call USGS's Instantaneous Values API for each combination of site and metric, returning data in a JSON format
 * Extract timestamp and measurement value from JSON format and write to CSV file
-* Insert records in CSV file to our database storage
+* Insert rows in CSV file into the database

+<b>relational mapping</b> - <i>measurement</i>
+* site_id: <em>varchar(31)</em> - id of site taken directly from list of all USGS stream sites
+* metric_id: <em>varchar(31)</em> - id of metric taken directly from list of all USGS metrics
+* date_time: <em>timestamp</em> - timestamp when measurement was recorded
+* value: <em>real</em> - recorded measurement

 #### Additional schema information
 All data will be gathered and processed according to this specification before being committed for persistence.
 Persistence will be managed through an RDBMS - PostgresSQL 10.3 - Ubuntu Server 16.04 LTE.